 Those four buttons seem to be the most used buttons on multi-cookers.

 Mealthy has six raised buttons under the large LCD screen, while the Instant Pot DUO Plus has four colored outlined buttons and then the more flush, “-” and “+” buttons.
-I like the colored outline on the Instant Pot DUO Plus.
+While I like the colored outline on the Instant Pot DUO Plus, the placement of buttons on the Mealthy make more sense.

 Where in the cooking stage am I?
 When oh when is my pot going to be at pressure?
 How long does it take to build pressure?
 Are you one to want to know all the stuff going on in your pot?
 Do you stare at your screen and say, how much longer will it take before the pot comes up to pressure?
 If you love geeky stuff, like me, you are going to love this next section.